 The INAI exhibit, however, features his smaller works and reflects his current explorations of architectural elements.
 Ken has 28 one-person shows, numerous group exhibitions, and many awards to his credit.

 Ken comes from a tradition of craftsmanship, preferring to use materials that convey strength.
 “Each sculpture is a clean sheet of paper that presents new opportunities to discover solutions,” he says.
 “Beyond content and suitability, my sculpture concentrates on the fundamental issues of form and how negative space defines it, as well as the techniques employed to create it.”

-INAI, pronounced in-EYE and meaning “within” in Japanese, is a contemplative space and art gallery that resonates with the Congregation’s vision: to seek truth, make peace, and reverence life.
-The gallery is open to the public from 8:00 a.m. to 8:00 p.m. daily.
+INAI, pronounced in-EYE and meaning “within” in Japanese, is a contemplative space and art gallery that resonates with the Adrian Dominican Congregation’s vision: to seek truth, make peace, and reverence life.
+New winter hours, beginning November 1, 2019, are 9:00 a.m. to 4:00 p.m. daily, Monday through Sunday.

 A ministry of Weber Center, INAI is located at 1257 E. Siena Heights Drive, Adrian.
 Enter the easternmost driveway and follow signs for Weber Center and INAI.
 The gallery is off the parking lot of Weber Center.
 For information, email firstname.lastname@example.org or call Sister Suzanne Schreiber, OP, at 517-266-4090.